ropensci/taxize/cran-comments.md

 ------

-This version includes one function with a new parameter to toggle messages; many improvements and bug fixes.
+This version includes a new function for parsing scientific names, and drops 3 package imports.

 Thanks!
 Scott Chamberlain